sinch/ios-proximity-tutorial/readme.md

 	@interface newFriends : UITableViewController <UITableViewDataSource, 				UITableViewDelegate, MCBrowserViewControllerDelegate, MCSessionDelegate, 					SINCallClientDelegate, SINCallDelegate, callScreenDelegate>
 ```

 Head over to the .m counterpart and implement the hangUp method.
-There’s two things that this method will need to achieve, firstly it will need to call hangup with Sinch and secondly it’ll need to dismiss the callScreen view controller.
-Here’s what the hangUp method should look like in newFriends.m.
+There are two things that this method will need to achieve: One, it will need to call hangUp with Sinch and two, it’ll need to dismiss the callScreen view controller.
+Here’s what the hangUp method should look like in newFriends.m:

 ```objective-c